danebulat/vim-config/light-ide/README.md

 ## Dependencies

-Make sure the [ack](https://github.com/beyondgrep/ack3) and [ctags](https://github.com/universal-ctags/ctags) packages are install on your system.
+Make sure the [ack](https://github.com/beyondgrep/ack3) and [ctags](https://github.com/universal-ctags/ctags) packages are installed on your system.

 Use your distribution's package manager to download the packages.
 For example, on Arch Linux: